 How to Trade in a Car

 Trading in a vehicle is a matter of doing your research and shopping around.
-You want to find a dealership who is willing to give you as close the amount your car is worth as possible.
+You want to find a dealership that is willing to give you as close the amount your car is worth as possible.

 Start by doing research on your car’s value.
 Use resources like Kelley Blue Book or Consumer Reports to determine the estimated average value of your car’s make, model and year.